 FINALLY.
 The good stuff, right?

 Speaking of experience, this is really what a career in accounting is made of.
-Sure, you can a great education, a couple degrees, and land an internship with a prestigious firm, but none of that guarantees a successful career.
-These things take time; one of the first partners I ever worked for said, “You have to turn over a lot of rocks to get good in this business,” and that’s why pure smarts never wins out.
+Sure, you can get a great education, a couple degrees, and land an internship with a prestigious firm, but none of that guarantees a successful career.
+These things take time; one of the first partners a writer here worked for said, “You have to turn over a lot of rocks to get good in this business,” and that’s why pure smarts never wins out.

 Generally speaking, public accounting jobs are deadline driven.
 Whether you’re working in audit, tax, advisory, or any of the derivatives of those main areas, your engagements/assignments will have deadlines attached to them.
 Deadlines are usually a driver of stress, so manage yours — deadlines, stress — well and you’ll be fine.
 Manage them poorly and you’ll drive yourself crazy.

-If you’re more interested working in an industry job (that is to say companies not accounting firms), the same can be true with the month-end closing of the books being a monthly routine.
+If you’re more interested in an industry job (that is to say companies not accounting firms), the same can be true with the month-end closing of the books being a monthly routine as the name suggests.
 Depending on the size of your company, you could be responsible for one or many aspects of keeping the books.
 The advantage to a small company is that you’ll learn more, faster; often trial by fire.
 In a large company, you’ll be given a narrower set of responsibilities, often with explicit instructions.
 If you prove capable, you might earn more responsibility.
 Either way…yay?

 There are a few other nuances to accounting careers that you should know about:

-3. Entrepreneurship — Accountants are trained to understanding how capital moves in and out and around a company.
+3. Entrepreneurship Accountants are trained to understanding how capital moves in and out and around a company.
 This makes for a great background for those looking to broaden for prior professional pursuits or anyone that simply wants to own their business.
 Nowadays quite a few accountants, many of them friends of Going Concern, have taken everything they learned at Big 4 firms and applied it to starting tech firms that serve accountants, perhaps taking some aspect of their former job and automating it to take it off some poor Big 4 auditor’s plate.
 For anyone with an entrepreneurial spirit, a foundation in accounting can ensure a strong foundation for whatever business they decide to venture into.

 Sorry!
 Did we mention that it’s extremely important to focus?
 If you have any problems or other questions, we’re here for you.
 Reach out any time no matter your issue and we’ll do our best.
 Good luck.